FernandoBDAF/YoutubeRAG/README.md

 ### UI Features

+- KPIs metrics bar (counts for raw_videos, video_chunks, feedback)
+- Explore tab for Mongo searches (raw_videos, video_chunks) with CSV export
+- Vector Search tab (semantic-only) with filters and scores
-- Q&A with adjustable retrieval weights and Markdown export
+- Q&A with adjustable retrieval weights and Markdown export; preview feedback alpha
 - Compare with consensus/unique metrics, trusted chunk tables, Top Channels summary
 - Unique insights table with CSV/Markdown export and mini-dashboards (Top Tags, Trust histogram)
 - Summaries with optional LLM Markdown and Saved Summaries viewer
 - Controller tab to trigger stages/full pipeline with IDs and LLM toggle

+### Demo Flow (suggested)

+1. Show KPIs on preloaded DB; Explore Mongo queries.
+2. Run a Vector Search (semantic-only) and then Q&A.
+3. Provide feedback (video + chunks), re-run query.
+4. Ingest from Controller; Run Full Pipeline for last args; refresh KPIs.
+5. Click New session in Q&A Session expander to demonstrate no prior feedback.